RTXI/axon-axopatch200/README.md

 ![Module GUI](axon-axopatch200.png)

 <!--start-->
 Amplifier control module to compensate for scaling properties of the Axon AxoPatch 200 controller.
-This module essentially acts as an interface that replicated functionality of the control panel, but in a manner specific to the controller's own functionality.
+This module essentially acts as an interface that augments the control panel in that it allows you to set input/output gains with a few button clicks instead of manually entering every value.
 <!--end-->

+**Note:** You will still need to open the system control panel to activate channels.
+This module will not do that for you.

 ####Input Channels
 1. input(0) - Mode Telegraph : the telegraph used in Auto mode